OrlaBr/five-app/README.md

     (answer found on <a href="https://stackoverflow.com/questions/44267503/devtools-failed-to-parse-sourcemap" target="_blank">StackOverflow</a>)
 - Styling Error: With concentration on the details and the functionality of the website, it’s easy to miss the more obvious mistakes.
 Working through the CRUD operations, I realised I had not added the uniform CSS styling to the ‘Edit Your Five’  and ‘Edit Categories’ pages.
 - Mobile navigation error - the links in the mobile navigation side panel stopped working.
 This was due to a z indexing error in the nav-wrapper class, which was set to 0.
 Once I deleted that styling from the CSS stylesheet, the navbar worked fine.
 - 404 page - I have always wanted to create a customized 404 page.
-I began to build one, but due to time restraints, I decided to not go anead and delete the file.
-It wasnt necessary for this project, and I was running out of time, and couldnt afford any errors.
+I began to build one, but due to time restraints, I decided to not go ahead and delete the file.
+It wasn't necessary for this project, and I was running out of time, and couldn't afford any errors.

 #### User Snag List: